How to Reduce Your Tax Bill in Canada (2026 Season)

 For most higher-income families, RRSP contributions provide the largest immediate impact.

-It depends on your income level—higher incomes benefit more from RRSPs, while lower incomes often benefit more from TFSAs.
+It depends on your income level.
+Higher incomes benefit more from RRSPs, while lower incomes often benefit more from TFSAs.

 Yes.
 Donating investments avoids capital gains tax while still providing a full tax credit.